wp-plugins/s2member-secure-file-browser/readme.txt

 == Changelog ==

+= 0.4.10 =
+* Enhancement : plugin now checks by itself the wordpress upgrade include (problem with some customers)

 = 0.4.9 =
 * Bug fix     : remove debug messages in the music player
 * Bug fix     : change database mysql engine to reduce overhead

 = 0.4.8 =
 * New feature : preview for pictures
-* New feature : configuration paths in config.php
+* New feature : configuration paths in inc/define.php
 * Bug fix     : navigator in all statistics panel fix

 = 0.4.7 =